Local Lore & Regional History

 Tour the inside of the historic Aqueduct tunnel and learn its important history.
 It was built in 1837-1842, providing vital water to New York City in a period where disease, fires and drunkenness were rampant.
 Your tour will also include an informative talk and movie.
 Meet at the Caputo Recreation Center in Ossining, 95 Broadway, Ossining (just off Rt.
 9) promptly at 11:00 am.

 CE-TRVL 2001, 1 Sat., Apr.
 9, 11:00 am-1:00 pm, $27.
 M Cain. #18751

 Aqueduct Trail Walk and Visit to Keeper’s House

-Walk one of the prettiest sections of the Aqueduct Trail from Irvington south.
-The destination is the Keeper’s House museum in Dobbs Ferry, to see history exhibits and short movies by the BBC and Secrets of New York.
-Meet at the school parking lot in Irvington on Main Street promptly at 11:00 am.
+Walk one of the prettiest sections of the trail from Dobbs Ferry South after a visit to the Keeper’s House museum in Dobbs Ferry, to see history exhibits and short movies by the BBC and Secrets of New York.
+Meet at the Keeper’s House, 15 Walnut Street, Dobbs Ferry, promptly at 11:00 am.
 The walk and museum visit takes about two hours.

 CE-TRVL 2045, 1 Sat., Apr.
 16, 11:00 am-1:00 pm, $27.
 M Cain. #18752